vasugamdha/agent-file/README.md

-# Agent File (.af): A shareable file format for stateful agents
+# Agent File (.af): A file format for stateful agents

-### What is “Agent File” (.af)?
-Agents files are a file representation of the state of an agent.
-A fundamental difference between agents and LLMs is that agents are stateful - they have associated message histories, stored memories, and access to specific tools and data sources.
-Agent files provide a way to represent this state, so that agents can be exported and shared.

-With agent files, you can move agents between different Letta servers, and also between Letta Desktop and Letta Cloud.
-You can also share agent files with other people so they can recreate your agents with the exact same state and configuration!
+Agent File (.af) is an open standard file format for serializing stateful agents.
+Originally designed for the [Letta](https://letta.com) framework, Agent File provides a portable, standardized way to share agents with persistent memory and behavior.

+Agent Files encapsulate all of the components of a stateful agent:
+- Core memory blocks storing agent personality and user information
+- Tool configurations for interacting with external systems
+- Memory management settings and archival data connections
+- LLM provider configurations and model parameters

+By standardizing these components in a single file format, Agent File enables seamless transfer of agents between systems, promotes collaboration among developers, and simplifies deployment across environments.

-## Download
+## Download agents

 |      Agent Type      | Description | Download (.af) | Source Code |
 |----------------------|-------------|----------------|-------------|